Acton - Upper Burnie

 Residential development activity is lower than average in Acton - Upper Burnie according to AreaSearch's national comparison of local real estate markets

-Acton - Upper Burnie has seen minimal construction activity with 3 new dwellings approved annually over the past five years (2017-2021), totalling 17.
-This low level of development is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It's important to note that yearly growth figures can vary considerably due to the small number of approvals.
+Acton - Upper Burnie has seen minimal construction activity with 2 new dwellings approved annually on average over the past five years (totalling 12).
+This low level of development is characteristic of rural areas, where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+It should be noted that with such low approval numbers, yearly growth figures can vary considerably based on individual projects.

-Compared to other regions in Tasmania such as Rest of Tas., Acton - Upper Burnie has much lower development activity, which is also below national patterns.
-All new constructions approved during this period were detached houses, aligning with rural living preferences for space and privacy.
-The location currently has approximately 850 people per dwelling approval, indicating an established market.
-Given population projections showing stability or decline, housing demand pressures in Acton - Upper Burnie are expected to remain low, benefiting potential buyers.
+Compared to Rest of Tas., Acton - Upper Burnie has much lower development activity, which is also below national patterns.
+All new constructions in the area have been detached houses, aligning with rural living preferences for space and privacy.
+The location has approximately 850 people per dwelling approval, indicating an established market.
+Given population projections showing stability or decline, Acton - Upper Burnie is expected to see reduced housing demand pressures, benefiting potential buyers.

 With population projections showing stability or decline, Acton - Upper Burnie should see reduced housing demand pressures, benefiting potential buyers.